Read responses to myths that 'HIV is a gay disease' or a 'death sentence,' and find other important information about getting tested.

 Myths about who contracts HIV

-REALITY: While rates of HIV are disproportionately higher among members of the LGBT community, HIV is by no means confined to LGBT people.
+REALITY: While rates of HIV are disproportionately higher among members of the LGBTQ community, HIV is by no means confined to LGBTQ people.
 Anyone—regardless of sexual orientation, gender identity, gender expression or other factors—can acquire HIV.
-Calling HIV a “gay” or “LGBT” disease is medically untrue and only serves to perpetuate harmful stereotypes about people living with HIV and members of the LGBT community.
+Calling HIV a “gay” or “LGBTQ” disease is medically untrue and only serves to perpetuate harmful stereotypes about people living with HIV and members of the LGBT community.

 REALITY: HIV transmission is about behavior, not how old you are.
-Moreover, older Americans are more likely to be diagnosed with HIV at a later stage of the disease.
+Moreover, according to the CDC, older Americans are more likely to be diagnosed with HIV at a later stage of the disease.

 REALITY: Some people can live with HIV for more than 10 years without showing signs or symptoms.
 No matter what people say, there's no way to know whether someone is (or isn't) living with HIV just by looking at them.